-The fertile fields around Maracena, a town of Roman origin, were part of the Vega of Granada, a rich tract of farmland criss-crossed by irrigation channels and dotted with farms.
-Its fields provided food for the inhabitants of the city, both before and after the Conquest, as after the Moriscos were expelled, the area was resettled with Christians.
+The fertile fields around Maracena, a town of Roman origin, were part of the Vega of Granada, a rich tract of farmland criss-crossed by rrigation channels and dotted with arms.
+Its fields provided food for he inhabitants of the city, both before and after the Conquest, as after the Moriscos were expelled, the area was resettled with Christians.
 The Mudejar church of la Encarnación dates from this period, although it was extended centuries later.
 Its 18th-century tower was designed in the style of a minaret.
 GRANADA

-As al-Andalus began to fall apart, the Nasrid Kingdom of Granada, the last Muslim stronghold in Spain until the city was finally captured by the Catholic Kings, enjoyed a golden age in Art and Science.
-The amazing palace city of the Alhambra, with Sierra Nevada in the background is the symbol par excellence of the Muslim presence in Andalusia.
-The Courts of the Myrtles and of the Lions, the Generalife, with its fabulous gardens and the renaissance palace of King Charles I provide a harmonious combination of art and nature.
+King Charles I provide a harmonious combination of art and nature.
 An inspiration for artists and poets, the whole city is decked with ogees, mocarabes, lattice decoration, baths, fountains and beautiful towers such as Torre de la Vela.
 Notable buildings include the University built in the times of Charles I, and the Cathedral which is next to the Royal Chapel, with the tombs of King Ferdinand and Queen Isabel.
 Other places of particular interest include the Carmenes (typical houses with gardens) in the Albayzín quarter and the caves of Sacromonte.
 If we stop to admire these treasures it is easy to understand why Boabdil, the last Sultan of Granada shed tears as he looked back at the city for the last time on his way to exile.